willstepp/writings/joseph-the-son/jts.md

 “If he gets by you what?”
 Jesse said.

-“If he gets by you, you gotta suck Pastor Jacob’s dick.”
+“If he gets by you, you gotta lick a cat’s butthole.”

 The boys all laughed.

-“And his chickens,” Ignacio said.

 As the mutt approached any one of them he batted his stick on the ground and that frightened it in the opposite direction.
 After a few minutes of this it became clear they would be there for a long time if that was the only game to be played.
 But no boy wanted to be the one to let the dog get away.